MicrosoftDocs/bot-docs/articles/bot-framework-botbuilder-overview.md

 ---
 title: About Bot Builder | Microsoft Docs
-description: Learn about the different means that Bot Builder provides for building a bot using the Bot Framework.
+description: Learn about the different features that Bot Builder provides for building a bot using the Bot Framework.
 keywords: Bot Framework, Bot Builder, SDK, REST, Azure Bot Service
 author: kbrandl
 manager: rstand